XIMDEX/drupal7-xowl-client/README.md

 ## Notes

-We have been working hard to this client for the brand new Drupal 8 stable release.
-As you may know that there have been so many changes between Drupal 7 and 8, so our clients have a very different structure.
+We have been working hard to release this client for the Drupal community.
+Now we are developing a Xowl's client for the brand new Drupal 8 stable release.
+As you may know, there have been so many changes between Drupal 7 and 8, so these two clients will have some different behaviours.

 You can find our **Xowl service client** for Drupal 8 [here](https://github.com/XIMDEX/drupal8-xowl-client).